OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/csharp/README.md

     # ngrok http -host-header=rewrite 3978
     ```

-5) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
-  - `{{Microsoft-App-Id}}` with Application id generated from Step 1
-  - `{{domain-name}}` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `*.ngrok.io`.

-6) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 9.
+5)Run the bot from Visual Studio
+  - Launch Visual Studio
+  - File -> Open -> Project/Solution
+  - Navigate to `BotDailyTaskReminder` folder

-7) Modify the `/appsettings.json` and fill in the following details:
+     Modify the `appsettings.json` and fill in the following details:
   - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
   - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
   - `{{ Application Base Url }}` - Your application's base url.

-8) Run the bot from a terminal or from Visual Studio, choose option A or B.

-   A) From a terminal
-     ```bash
-     # run the bot
-     dotnet run
-     ```

-   B) Or from Visual Studio
-     - Launch Visual Studio
-     - File -> Open -> Project/Solution
-     - Navigate to `BotDailyTaskReminder` folder
+E.g. https://12345.ngrok.io if you are using ngrok.
   - Select `BotDailyTaskReminder.csproj` file
   - Press `F5` to run the project

+6) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
+  - `{{Microsoft-App-Id}}` with Application id generated from Step 1
+  - `{{domain-name}}` with base Url domain.
+E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.

+7) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 9.

-9) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+8) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.